East Troy Community Guide

 Camp Edwards YMCA

 The YMCA’s overnight and day camp on its own lake near East Troy.
 All ages, full-day and full-week programming.
 The YMCA structure means the parent network and the program quality are both predictable.
-A reasonable answer for first-time camp families who want the camp experience without the leap into a stand-alone overnight program.
+A reasonable answer for first-time camp Weekenders who want the camp experience without the leap into a stand-alone overnight program.

 Camp Edwards YMCA. ymca.net/camp-edwards.